Why Should Startups Endure Continuous Data Breaches?

 Amidst all of this, most big companies struggle to keep their app sec experts.
 And for startups, it’s a huge cost and effort that goes in vain.

-You might invest a lot in training, certification, and compliance for these employees, but with incredible salary offers and other benefits in the market due to the demand, startups companies have to start from zero repeatedly.
+You might invest a lot in training, certification, and compliance for these employees, but with incredible salary offers and other benefits in the market due to the demand, startup companies have to start from zero repeatedly.
 And with web application scanning, web application firewalls, vulnerabilities, zero-day threats, patching, and DDoS, there are too many vectors to be controlled.

 Enterprises might be able to match offers but startups and new-age digital businesses have to invest carefully.
 That’s why Managed Security Service Providers (MSSPs) can make a huge difference.
 By outsourcing application security, companies get the competitive advantage of high security without actually managing the professionals.

 “We work on one thing.
 Application security.
 We thrive on improving it for our clients.
 Of course, as the managed security provider for over 700 global companies, we come with unique advantages.
 Last week only, we came across a serious vulnerability on one of the apps and my team was ready with a patch in hours.
 What’s better is that we rolled it out for all of our clients with similar apps without them asking for it.
 That’s the power of shared knowledge,” says Ashish Tandon, CEO, Indusface.

 According to the survey in ‘The State of Cloud Report’ published last year, 93% of the organizations were either running applications or experimenting with infrastructure-as-a-service.
 Additionally, 82% of companies had a hybrid cloud strategy.

 The numbers can be even higher when cloud adoption is measured just for startups and new-age growth companies.
 Cost efficiency, global availability, greater space, faster delivery, and resource multiplication are the cloud benefits that only a few companies can overlook.